Kong/terraform-provider-konnect/docs/resources/gateway_plugin_acme.md

 - `account_email` (String) The account identifier.
 Can be reused in a different plugin instance.
 - `account_key` (Attributes) The private key associated with the account. (see [below for nested schema](#nestedatt--config--account_key))
 - `allow_any_domain` (Boolean) If set to `true`, the plugin allows all domains and ignores any values in the `domains` list.
+Default: false
 - `api_uri` (String) A string representing a URL, such as https://example.com/path/to/resource?q=search.
+Default: "https://acme-v02.api.letsencrypt.org/directory"
 - `cert_type` (String) The certificate type to create.
-The possible values are `rsa` for RSA certificate or `ecc` for EC certificate. must be one of ["ecc", "rsa"]
+The possible values are `rsa` for RSA certificate or `ecc` for EC certificate.
+Default: "rsa"; must be one of ["ecc", "rsa"]
 - `domains` (List of String) An array of strings representing hosts.
 A valid host is a string containing one or more labels separated by periods, with at most one wildcard label ('*')
 - `eab_hmac_key` (String) External account binding (EAB) base64-encoded URL string of the HMAC key.
 You usually don't need to set this unless it is explicitly required by the CA.
 - `eab_kid` (String) External account binding (EAB) key id.
 You usually don't need to set this unless it is explicitly required by the CA.
 - `enable_ipv4_common_name` (Boolean) A boolean value that controls whether to include the IPv4 address in the common name field of generated certificates.
+Default: true
 - `fail_backoff_minutes` (Number) Minutes to wait for each domain that fails to create a certificate.
 This applies to both a new certificate and a renewal certificate.
+Default: 5
 - `preferred_chain` (String) A string value that specifies the preferred certificate chain to use when generating certificates.
 - `renew_threshold_days` (Number) Days remaining to renew the certificate before it expires.
+Default: 14
 - `rsa_key_size` (Number) RSA private key size for the certificate.
-The possible values are 2048, 3072, or 4096. must be one of ["2048", "3072", "4096"]
+The possible values are 2048, 3072, or 4096.
+Default: 4096; must be one of ["2048", "3072", "4096"]
 - `storage` (String) The backend storage type to use.
 In DB-less mode and Konnect, `kong` storage is unavailable.
-In hybrid mode and Konnect, `shm` storage is unavailable. `shm` storage does not persist during Kong restarts and does not work for Kong running on different machines, so consider using one of `kong`, `redis`, `consul`, or `vault` in production. must be one of ["consul", "kong", "redis", "shm", "vault"]
+In hybrid mode and Konnect, `shm` storage is unavailable. `shm` storage does not persist during Kong restarts and does not work for Kong running on different machines, so consider using one of `kong`, `redis`, `consul`, or `vault` in production.
+Default: "shm"; must be one of ["consul", "kong", "redis", "shm", "vault"]
 - `storage_config` (Attributes) (see [below for nested schema](#nestedatt--config--storage_config))
 - `tos_accepted` (Boolean) If you are using Let's Encrypt, you must set this to `true` to agree the terms of service.
+Default: false

 <a id="nestedatt--config--account_key"></a>
 ### Nested Schema for `config.account_key`